Blood Trails

+Artdirection by Kurt Rauscher the film set in British Columbia and follows a couple stalked by a serial killer posing as a policeman.

 Plot

 In an attempt to rekindle their relationship, bicycle messenger Anne and her boyfriend Michael go on a mountain biking holiday, trespassing on a closed trail.
 There, the beautiful Anne admits to Michael that she slept with (and was possibly raped by) a police officer named Chris.
 After Anne's confession, Chris (who has been stalking Anne since their night together) slits Michael's throat with his bicycle, and goes after Anne, telling a dying Michael that "she belongs to me".

 A park ranger discovers Anne and tries to help her, but Chris finds the two, and disembowels the ranger, forcing Anne to continue trying to escape on her bicycle.
 Anne seeks aid from two lumberjacks that she comes across, but Chris appears, murders the two men with their own tools, and captures Anne, taking her to the cabin that she and Michael had intended to stay at.
 Chris reveals that he is a serial killer of women, and explains that he let Anne go on the night they met because he admired her tenacity.
 As Chris tortures Anne and waxes philosophically, two patrolmen pull up to the cabin.
 While Chris is out killing the two officers, Anne frees herself from her bonds, overpowers Chris when he returns, and stabs him in the throat with a piece of glass.